Screen Readers Skip to Content

-Synopsis: Accessibility information for seniors and persons with a disability, including wheelchair users visiting Las Vegas to play slot machines.
+Synopsis: Accessibility information for the disabled and seniors with mobility problems wanting to visit Las Vegas to play slot machines.
 Nevada has over 10,000 severely disabled in wheelchairs, and 55,000 residents have been issued permanent handicapped parking rights.
 With today's Las Vegas population, approximately 81,000 residents are disabled, and out of the 36 million people that visited Las Vegas this year, 2.8 million were disabled!
-For many elderly and even not-so-older adults playing slots is still the most enjoyable and relaxing form of gambling.
-With this in mind, we have compiled some exciting slot machine facts and fiction.

 Did you know some 43,000,000 Americans have one or more physical or mental disabilities, which is increasing as the population grows older?
 That means that one in every 5.8 Americans had at least one disability.